day8/re-com/README.md

 ## Warning: re-com Might Not Be For You (just yet)

 We build desktop-class apps to run in controlled browser environments like [atom-shell](https://github.com/atom/atom-shell).
-We know we're dealing with Chrome.
+So, we know we're dealing with Chrome.

 If you are similar, or if you work on Intranet apps where you can mandate a modern browser, re-com could be ideal for you, right now.